To discuss what are some of the virtual meetings best practices, let’s summarize what is a virtual meeting in the first place.

 This is an important part of the virtual meeting checklist because it is an assigned time slot where everyone could brainstorm, freestyle, and learn new things while interacting.

-You need to engage with people so make sure to tell them beforehand that at the end of the online meeting you will be open for questions or suggestions on this and that matter.
+You need to engage with people so make sure to tell them beforehand that at the end of the online meeting you will be open to questions or suggestions on this and that matter.

 Human connection is absolutely crucial, thus, don’t forget to encourage everyone to turn on their camera and speak up freely.